TUDelft-books/CSBB-textbook/book/Quarter2/Week2_4.md

 -   Data sharing and what not to share

--   The FAIR principles
+-   The FAIR principles?

--   A Data Availability Statement
+-   A Data Availability Statement?

 ### Learning goals